the Aggarwal-Blackburn Visiting Scholars program

-Pushpa V. Aggarwal was born in 1924 in Jagraon, Punjab, India to a father who was a school principal.
-She was a college graduate and taught at a junior college in Punjab, India, at a time when education for women was socially discouraged and very rare.
+Pushpa V. Aggarwal was born in 1924 in Jagraon, Punjab, India, to a father who was a school principal.
+She was a college graduate and taught at a junior college in Punjab at a time when education for women was socially discouraged and very rare.
 Pushpa was both curious and open-minded and loved going to the movies.
-She believed in enjoying life and was kind, charitable, and generous; and taught her children to be the same.
-Even with limited means, she and her husband sent all five of their kids to private schools and to college with her daughter graduating from a prestigious medical university and all four of her sons graduating as engineers with two of them graduated from the Indian Institute of Technology.
+She believed in enjoying life and was kind, charitable and generous; she taught her children to be the same.
+Even with limited means, she and her husband sent all five of their children to private schools and to college, with her daughter graduating from a prestigious medical university and all four of her sons graduating as engineers, two of them from the Indian Institute of Technology.
 She loved to travel and to talk to people from far away.
 With her husband, she took her family for annual vacation travels while the kids were growing up.
 She was eager to learn about other countries and loved to talk to people from far away and from other countries.
-Later in life she was able to travel to other countries including the US.
+Later in life she was able to travel to other countries including the U.S.